 Tackle the great outdoors with Mount McConnel National Recreation Trail.
 Established in 1936, the trail leads to the summit of its namesake, Mount McConnel.
 It was not until 1981 when it was designated as a National Recreation Trail.

-Just a bit of a background, though it is called “Mount” McConnel, it’s only 8,000 feet above sea level- barely passing as a mountain in Colorado’s standards.
-Nevertheless, because it is relatively easy to summit, has accessible location, and has well maintained class-1 trail and facilities, Mount McConnel National Recreation Trail remains very popular to hikers.
+Just a bit of a background, though it is called “Mount” McConnel, it’s only 8,000 feet above sea level- barely passing as a mountain by Colorado’s standards.
+Nevertheless, because it is relatively easy to summit, has an accessible location, and has well-maintained class-1 trail and facilities, Mount McConnel National Recreation Trail remains very popular to hikers.

 Hiking the National Recreation Trail

 The Mount McConnel Trail is a moderately difficult 4-mile backcountry type loop trail located in Cache La Poudre Wilderness in Roosevelt National Forest.
 In Cache La Poudre Wilderness, there are only two maintained trails, the Kreutzer Trail, a 2 miles long nature walk, and Mount McConnel National Recreation Trail, the upper loop off of Kreutzer Trail.

 National Recreation Trail Route

 From the trailhead, gradually climb to the Upper Mountain Park Road.
 Continue your ascend on Kreutzer Trail for 0.7 miles through an open evergreen forest of pine and fir.
 Just up ahead a little, you will see a junction where Kreutzer Trail meets Mount McConnel National Recreation Trail.